 Foreign currency exposures arising from transactions include firm commitments and anticipated transactions denominated in a currency other than an entity's functional currency.
 The Company and its subsidiaries generally enter into transactions denominated in their respective functional currencies.
 We may utilize certain futures or forward contracts with financial institutions to hedge foreign currency transactional exposures.
 Gains and losses with respect to these positions are deferred in equity as a component of AOCI and reflected in earnings upon collection of receivables or payment of commitments.
-At December 29, 2018, we had open forward contracts with a financial institution to sell approximately 4.1 million euros, 27.4 million Swedish kronor, and 7.7 million Norwegian kroner through April 2019.
+At December 28, 2019, we had open forward contracts with a financial institution to sell approximately 0.1 million euros, 21.7 million Swedish kronor, and 8.1 million Norwegian kroner through April 2020.

 The Company's primary foreign currency exposure arises from foreign-denominated revenues and profits and their translation into U.S. dollars.
 The primary currencies to which we are exposed include the Canadian dollar, the British pound sterling, the Mexican peso, and the South Korean won.
 The Company generally views its investments in foreign subsidiaries with a functional currency other than the U.S. dollar as long-term.
 As a result, we generally do not hedge these net investments.
-The net investment in foreign subsidiaries translated into U.S. dollars using the year-end exchange rates was \$376.6 million at December 29, 2018 and \$360.7 million at December 30, 2017.
-The potential loss in value of the Company's net investment in foreign subsidiaries resulting from a hypothetical 10 percent adverse change in quoted foreign currency exchange rates at December 29, 2018 and December 30, 2017 amounted to \$37.7 million and \$36.1 million, respectively.
+The net investment in foreign subsidiaries translated into U.S. dollars using the year-end exchange rates was \$397.1 million at December 28, 2019 and \$376.6 million at December 29, 2018.
+The potential loss in value of the Company's net investment in foreign subsidiaries resulting from a hypothetical 10 percent adverse change in quoted foreign currency exchange rates at December 28, 2019 and December 29, 2018 amounted to \$39.7 million and \$37.7 million, respectively.
 This change would be reflected in the foreign currency translation component of AOCI in the equity section of our Consolidated Balance Sheets until the foreign subsidiaries are sold or otherwise disposed.

 We have significant investments in foreign operations whose functional currency is the British pound sterling, the Mexican peso, the Canadian dollar, and the South Korean won.
-During 2018, the value of the British pound decreased approximately six percent, the Mexican peso remained consistent with prior year, the Canadian dollardecreased approximately eight percent, and the South Korean wondecreased approximately four percent, relative to the U.S. dollar.
-The resulting net foreign currency translation losses were included in calculating net other comprehensive loss for the year ended December 29, 2018 and were recorded as a component of AOCI.
+During 2019, the value of the British pound increased approximately three percent, the Mexican peso increased approximately 4 percent, the Canadian dollar increased approximately four percent, and the South Korean wondecreased approximately four percent, relative to the U.S. dollar.
+The resulting net foreign currency translation gains were included in calculating net other comprehensive loss for the year ended December 28, 2019 and were recorded as a component of AOCI.